ludwigschwardt/python-gnureadline/README.rst

 result is a package which is simple to install and requires no extra shared libraries.

+The module is called *gnureadline* so as not to clash with the readline module in the standard library.
+This keeps polite installers such as `pip`_ happy and is sufficient for shells such as `IPython`_.
+In order to use this module in the standard Python shell it has to be installed with the more impolite easy_install from `setuptools`_.

-The module can be used with both Python 2.x and 3.x, and has been tested with Python versions 2.5, 2.6, 2.7 and 3.1.
+The module can be used with both Python 2.x and 3.x, and has been tested with Python versions 2.6, 2.7, 3.2 and 3.3.
 The major and minor numbers of the module version reflect the version of the underlying GNU readline library, while the third (patch) number distinguishes different module updates based on the same readline library.